ryantanzikai/ryantanzikai/README.md

 <!-- Add your details -->

-I am __Kumar Vishwesh__, A graduate from the top universities in France and Singapore, over 4 years of experience in investment banking M&A, and private equity.
+I am __Ryan Tan__, A graduate from the top universities in France and Singapore, over 4 years of experience in investment banking M&A, and private equity.

 Ryan Tan is an Associate with 4 years of experience in investment banking and private equity.